helium/HIP/0069-reassertion-fee-reduction.md

-In order to help expand the network and accomplish obtaining (the aforementioned) location assertion data, I'm proposing that the reassertion price be reduced from 1,000,000 DC to half (which is 500,000 DC) for 3 (three) months, post HIP-70's transition to Solana.
+In order to help expand the network and accomplish obtaining (the aforementioned) location assertion data, I'm proposing that the reassertion price be reduced from 1,000,000 DC to half (which is 500,000 DC) for 3 (three) months post HIP-70's transition to Solana.

 Please note that I specifically chose 500,000 DC and not less (say 10,000 DC), to help prevent people from taking advantage of reduced reassertion fees, and to lessen the economic effect on the